ABOUT · OUTFITS · FOOD + DRINK · TRAVEL · SHOP ♥

 xoxo

-Anonymous said...
+14. Anonymous

 Those aren't arancini.
 They are suppli.
 I wish people would stop talking about them as if they are interchangeable.
-Arancini (meaning "little oranges") are Sicilian, suppli are Roman (and a key part of my childhood...).
-Suppli are larger, made with a meat ragĂș, and always cheese filled.
+Arancini (meaning "little oranges") are Sicilian, suppli are Roman (and a key part of my childhood…).
+Suppli are larger, made with a meat ragú, and always cheese filled.
 They are classic Roman street food.
 Somehow, arancini made their name in the States first, and now people are constantly talking about the two as if they're the same when they are not.
 In this case, the menu actually CALLS them suppli (actually "suppli al telefono," because the stretched melty cheese resembles a phone cord).
 Why would you change the name for your review?